 STUDENT RESEARCHER / DIRECTOR, INDEPENDENT STUDY (January 2013 – May 2013)

 - Our Garden Video Project with Imelda Cortez

 - Video project about community and school garden projects in Tucson and Sells; interviewees describe the projects and the impact that these gardens have had on the people and the community in general.

-M.S., Mexican American Studies, The University of Arizona, 2017
+M.S., Mexican American Studies (Latinx Health & Wellness), The University of Arizona, 2017

-B.A., Spanish and Mexican American Studies, The University of Arizona, 2014
+B.A., Spanish Translation & Interpretation, Mexican American Studies, The University of Arizona, 2014

 MAS 150B1: Sex and AIDS in the 21st Century

 MAS 160A1: American Indian Health and Wellness